 Those who ratified our Constitution were deeply concerned about the tendency for courts to expand their authority over time and they did everything they could to ensure that America would not be ruled, as Britain often was, by an Oligarchy of judges.
 Whether you have 3 justices or 13 is not as important as making sure those justice stay confined to the boundaries of their authority as delegated by the Constitution.
 If we have justices that believe their authority is supreme, if Americans are taught to believe that the Supreme Court is the ultimate authority to their own power and the power of the federal government, we will have created, not by fact but by error, the very government our founders separated from.

-Americans, whether liberal or conservative, must know these five facts about the Supreme Court and the Constitution that created it.
+Americans, whether liberal or conservative, must know these six facts about the Supreme Court and the Constitution that created it.

 1. “The powers not delegated to the federal government…are reserved to the States respectively, or to the people.”
 Tenth Amendment

 The Tenth Amendment of the Constitution makes it clear; if a power is not specifically delegated to the federal government is a power that is reserved to the States.
 Powers that have not been specifically delegated to the federal government are not powers the federal government can lawfully exercise.
 The powers delegated to the courts are enumerated in Article 3 of the Constitution and thorough read of Article 3 proves there are powers specifically not delegated to the Supreme Court so they will remain at the State level.
 In fact, the majority of judicial authority was to remain at the State level without federal court involvement.
 The legal proof of this comes from those who ratified the Constitution, the true authority for the meaning and application of the Constitution.

 "The great mass of suits in every State lie between Citizen & Citizen, and relate to matters not of federal cognizance."
 Madison to Washington 18 Oct.
 1787